Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

-In the next step, we use our main intuition on the construction of stable deformations, essentially based on a parameter count. \begin{step}[Deform $F_{n+1}^k$ to a stable sheaf having no quotient of type $F_{n+1}^k$] Let us now denote by $v$ and $v'$, the Chern characters of $F_{n+1}^k$ and $F_{n}^k$, respectively.
-We show that $F_{n+1}^k$ deforms, in the Gieseker moduli $\calm_Q(v)$ of semistable sheaves with Chern character $v$, to a $\mu$-stable sheaf that admits no torsion-free quotients with Chern character $v'$.
-The locus $Z_{v'}\subset \calm_Q(v)$ parametrising sheaves admitting a torsion-free quotient of Chern character $v'$ is closed in $\calm_Q(v)$ (see \cite[\S 2.3]{HL}).
-Note that $[F_{n+1}^k]$ is a smooth point of this moduli space, in particular it belongs to a unique irreducible component $Y$ of $\calm_Q(v)$.
-Hence, to prove our claim, it is sufficient to show that $ \dim(Z_{v'}\cap Y)< \ext^1(F_{n+1}^k,F_{n+1}^k);$ this will ensure that $Y\not\subset Z_{v'}$.
-It is not difficult to see that actually, for $[F]\in Z_{v'}$, the kernel $L$ of a surjection $F\twoheadrightarrow T$ with $\ch(T)=v'$ must be exactly $\cals$.
-Indeed, if ever $L$ was not $\mu$-stable, it would admit a rank 1 torsion-free subsheaf of degree $\ge 0$, which is clearly impossible because of the semistability of $F$.
-But, as we already recalled, $\cals$ is the unique $\mu$-stable torsion-free sheaf on $Q$ with Chern character $\ch(\cals)$, see e.g. \cite{AS}.
+In the next step, we use our main intuition on the construction of slope-stable deformations, essentially based on a parameter count. \begin{step}[Deform $F_{n+1}^k$ to a slope-stable sheaf having no quotient of type $F_{n}^k$] Let us denote by $v$ and $v'$, the Chern characters of $F_{n+1}^k$ and $F_{n}^k$, respectively.
+We show that $F_{n+1}^k$ deforms, in the Gieseker moduli space $\calm_Q(v)$ of semistable sheaves with Chern character $v$, to a slope-stable sheaf that admits no torsion-free quotients with Chern character $v'$.